 UAE extends $200m aid to Pakistan for economic projects

-The United Arab Emirates has extended USD 200 million aid to Pakistan for the development of the small and medium-sized enterprises in the country, Finance Adviser to Prime Minister Imran Khan has said.
+The United Arab Emirates has extended USD 200 million aid to cash-strapped Pakistan for the development of the small and medium-sized enterprises in the country.
 The announcement came after Abu Dhabi Crown Prince Sheikh Mohamed bin Zayed Al Nahyan concluded his one-day visit to the country on Thursday.

 During the visit, the prince met Prime Minister Khan and held talks on bilateral, regional and international issues.
 The UAE is Pakistan's largest trading partner in the Middle East and a major source of investments.
 The UAE is also among Pakistan's prime development partners in education, health and energy sectors.